earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 >
 > Nogginly

 Languages have compilers, and they have lots of flags that you call them with, but this quickly becomes a pain.
-So things like Make and autotools came to exist.
-Now introduce a third party package ecosystem and things get even more complex.
-So you get things like Maven and `pip`.
-Then you have issues like multiple version of the compiler / or runtime and different programs require different versions of packages and in Python you end up with things like `pipenv` and `virtualenv` and something called `conda` that I don't even understand.
+So things like Make and Autotools came to exist.
+Now introduce a third-party package ecosystem, and things get even more complex.
+So you get stuff like Maven and `pip`.
+Then you have issues like multiple versions of the compiler or runtime and different programs require different versions of packages and in Python you end up with things like `pipenv` and `virtualenv` and something called `conda` that I don't even understand.

-All this complexity makes it hard for new users to get up to speed, and so new langauges try to simplify this by bringing all this management under one roof.
+All this complexity makes it hard for new users to get up to speed, so new languages try to simplify this by bringing all this management under one roof.

 > I would say that package management and LSP have been the two biggest game changers in my personal experience of programming languages.
 >
 > Ganesh Sittampalam

-Much like the expanded standard library expanded the definition of a langauge to beyond a compile and a spec, modern package managers have expanded the expected langauge tooling substantially.
-The upside is ease of onboarding and improved developer expericne.
-The downside is that packaging, vendoring and  build software is not free.
-A lot of engineering hours that need to be poured into these tools to solve these problems.
+Much like how the batteries-included standard library expanded the definition of a language, modern package managers have raised expectations substantially.
+The upside of this expansion is the ease of onboarding and improved developer experience.
+The downside is that packaging, vendoring, and build software is not free.
+Many engineering hours need to be poured into these tools to solve these problems.

 ### State of The Art

-This package manager tool area is currently fasting moving.
-If you can invest a lot engineering hours, you can really make the onboarding experience that much better.
+This package manager tool area is currently fast-moving.
+If you can invest a lot of engineering hours, you can make the onboarding experience much better.
 The stakes here keep growing.
-It seems like the cargo and rustup documetation for Rust are almost as big as the rust book and this effort shows.
+It seems like the cargo, and rustup documentation for Rust are almost as extensive as the rust book, and this effort shows.

 Can you easily switch compiler versions in your language?
-Can you easily run tests?
-Can you easily do code coverage, performance testing?
+Can you quickly run tests?
+Can you easily do code coverage, and performance testing?
 Vendor code?
 Generate documentation?
 Lint code?
 Fix code lints?
-All of these used to be things that were stand alone tools or functions in various language ecosystem now come with Rust out of the Box.
-And its a similar story for Go.
+All of these used to be things that were stand-alone tools or functions in various language ecosystems now come with Rust out of the Box.
+And it's a similar story for Go.
 I assume other newer languages will try to match or exceed this level of tooling.

 >I think one main advantage that cargo has is that it came with the language.
 Retro active build tools often lack integration into the platform as a whole
 >